ipfs/ipfs-docs/docs/how-to/move-ipfs-installation.md

 1. Open the file explorer and go to **C:** → **Users** → **Your Username**.
 1. Select the **View** tab at the top of the file explorer window, and check the **Hidden items** checkbox.
 1. Find the `.ipfs` within your user's _home_ folder.
 This is usually `C:\Users\Your Username\.ipfs`.
-1. Copy this folder to somewhere convenient like the `Desktop`.
+1. Copy this folder to somewhere convenient like the `Desktop` and rename it to `ipfs-backup`.

 ## Restore installation